 Communicative – As my friend, Jonathan Parker, notes in his talk “The Art of Conversation,” there are three “paints” or parts to a conversation, asking questions, listening, and sharing.
 A good mentor should possess each of these attributes.

-Connected – Does the person have enough history with you that they know the things that are important to you and know your personality, strengths, and quirks?
+Connected – Does the person have enough history with you that they know the things that are important to you and understand your personality, strengths, and quirks?
 In a different sense, you may want someone connected to an industry, company, or discipline that you want to enter.

 Experienced on the job – How diverse is the mentor’s experience across companies, verticals, and disciplines?
 Does she have good business sense in general?
-Can he see big picture issues?
+Can he see big-picture issues?

 Other Traits to Consider